 Training will be arranged as and when deemed necessary by the PE Coordinator in response to subject monitoring.
-In addition to training from external providers CPD may include; signposting to online resources to support subject knowledge, modelling lessons, 1:1 staff coaching.
+In addition to training from external providers CPD may include; signposting to online resources to support subject knowledge, modelling lessons, 1:1 staff coaching and delivering PE lessons through Real PE.